 Time for the complaint and summons

 In some cases, the complaint will be filed in court before the lab results return.
 In these cases, the prosecutor will disclose the blood test results during the preliminary hearing.
-The summons and complaint are typically mailed to defendants within 15 to 30 days after their arrests.
+The summons and complaints are typically mailed to defendants within 15 to 30 days after their arrests.

 The preliminary hearing